-- Provide notification of the change in location; and - Identify pharmacists, pharmacy assistants, technicians and students associated with the new location.
+- Provide notification of the change in location; and - Identify pharmacy delegates associated with the new location.

 To ensure a seamless transition for pharmacy staff, it is important to contact the Centre Service Desk (1-877-752-6006) at least eight weeks prior to the move to ensure re-connection to the Pharmacy Network.